THE

 (5) The

-proceedings conducted under this Act, the Consumer Court is satisfied that the
+conducted under this Act, the Consumer Court is satisfied that the products

-products complained against suffer from any of the defects specified in the
+complained against suffer from any of the defects specified in the claim or

-claim or that any or all of the allegations contained in the claim about the
+that any or all of the allegations contained in the claim about the services

-services provided are true, it shall issue an order to the defendant directing
+provided are true, it shall issue an order to the defendant directing him to

 (a) to